 Mundfish tend to go a while between gameplay videos but when the show up they really show up.
 Atomic Heart gets weirder, wilder, and prettier every time we see it.

-In February 2020 we got to see a quick gameplay teaser showing some of Atomic Heart's retro-tech environments and a few really huge enemies including those wild drill snakes.
+In 2020 we also got to see a quick gameplay teaser showing some of Atomic Heart's retro-tech environments and a few really huge enemies including those wild drill snakes.

 Just before that official teaser in 2020 we also saw some footage courtesy of Russian gaming service 4game who played four hours of an in-development build spanning five in-game areas, and has released a lengthy video detailing just about everything they saw.
-It's a slightly tough watch—being entirely in Russian with less than fantastic English subtitles—but it's good to see some gameplay after all of 2019's doubts about the game.
+It's a slightly tough watch—being entirely in Russian with less than fantastic English subtitles—but it's good to see some gameplay.

 The neatest bit discusses enemy ecosystems.
 The bee-like security cameras live together in a hive from which they'll emerge to hunt you down if you're detected by another enemy.
 Hacking or disabling these hives limits how many of the bee drones are active, meaning you'll want to plan your targets as you progress through an area.